Do police belong in Minnesota schools? George Floyd's death reignites debate

 "We are seeing a historic moment here," said Peter Demerath, a University of Minnesota professor who studies school culture and improvement.
 "It is a moment of opportunity to make meaningful change, not only in policing but in … education as well."

-Districts across Minnesota have revisited their contracts with police in recent weeks, but none except Minneapolis have taken such action.
+Districts across Minnesota have revisited their contracts with police in recent weeks, but none except Minneapolis and Winona have taken such action.
 Students and activists across the state are demanding change.

 During a school board meeting last week, St. Paul Public Schools Superintendent Joe Gothard said he received more than 1,000 e-mails since Floyd's death, with most people urging the district to remove SROs from schools.
 The funds, budgeted at up to $775,000 in 2019-20, should instead be spent on student supports, critics say.

-In Duluth, a student-led petition calling on the city’s school district to end its relationship with police and stop the “school-to-prison pipeline” had garnered 800 signatures as of Friday night.
+In Duluth, a student-led petition calling on the city's school district to end its relationship with police and stop the "school-to-prison pipeline" had garnered more than 900 signatures as of Sunday night.

 "We believe removing the presence of police in our schools will improve the learning environment for all students," Duluth school board student representative Nabiha Imtiaz told members last week.